Spinal Cord Injury: Bowel and Bladder Management

 Conclusion

 Spinal cord injuries can have devastating effects on patients and their families.
-Management of basic bodily functions like bowel and bladder elimination should be made as easy as possible for these patients.
+Managing basic bodily functions, such as bowel and bladder elimination, should be easy for these patients.

 When nurses learn how to effectively help patients with spinal cord injuries better manage their own bowel and bladder regimens, quality of life and health outcomes may be improved for this group.